Non-text Content

 - 2.4.6

-Section headings and labels have to be clear and descriptive for providing a better navigation.
+Section headings and labels are clear and descriptive for better navigation.

 - Content